Schengen 90-Day Rule for Cyprus Residents

 Is Cyprus Part of the Schengen Area?

-No. Cyprus is a member of the European Union but is not part of the Schengen Area.
-The accession has been pending since Cyprus joined the EU in 2004.
-As of 2026, Cyprus is one of four EU countries still outside Schengen, along with Bulgaria, Romania, and Ireland.
+Cyprus is not part of the Schengen Area, despite being an EU member since 2004.
+As of 2026, Cyprus remains one of four EU countries outside Schengen, alongside Bulgaria, Romania, and Ireland.

 The practical implication: days you spend in Cyprus do not count toward your 90-day Schengen limit.
 Cyprus has its own entry rules, separate from the Schengen framework.